Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
-* `v72` - factory-locked RSM4x2 sondes now flash correctly from the browser, and Horus v3 stops sending disabled sensors.
+* `v73` - factory-locked RSM4x2 sondes now flash correctly from the browser, and Horus v3 stops sending disabled sensors.
   * **Locked RSM4x2 flashing fixed.** A never-unlocked RSM4x2 reported "no sonde detected on the ST-Link" even with correct wiring.
 [Issue 55](https://github.com/Nevvman18/rs41-nfw/issues/55) fixed.
+* `v72` - Horus frames encoding improvement.
   * **Horus v3 omits disabled sensors.** With `pressureMode 0` the pressure field was still sent as a present 0.0 hPa, which a receiver cannot tell apart from a real reading.
 It is now left out of the frame entirely.
 The data recorder packets had the same issue for pressure, main temperature, heater temperature and humidity.
   * **Firmware Builder.** Small corrections.
 * `v71` - small Firmware Builder improvements and documentation improvements.
 APRS WX inconsistency corrected.